Used coffee grounds: In gardens

 In gardens, coffee grounds may be used for composting or as a mulch as they are known to slowly release nitrogen into the soil.
-They are said to be especially appreciated by worms and acid-loving plants such as blueberries, although due to acids being leached from the grounds while in use, they typically have a neutral pH, and red wiggler growth and survival has been experimentally tested and found to be reduced in treatments using used coffee grounds as the primary feedstock for the worms.
+They are said to be especially appreciated by worms and acid-loving plants, such as blueberries, although due to acids being leached from the grounds while in use, they typically have a neutral pH, and red wiggler growth and survival has been experimentally tested and found to be reduced in treatments using used coffee grounds as the primary feedstock for the worms.
 Used coffee grounds are particularly noted as a soil amendment.
 Spent coffee grounds have phytotoxic properties which can be reduced through composting.
 Gardeners have reported the use of used coffee grounds as a borer, slug and snail repellent, but this has not yet been scientifically tested.
 Some commercial coffee shops run initiatives to prevent the grounds from going to waste, including Starbucks' "Grounds for your Garden" project, and community sponsored initiatives exist, such as "Ground to Ground" or the 'Green Coffee Shop Scheme' in Cambridgeshire, UK.

-Use in fortune telling
+In fortune telling

-In divination and fortune-telling the patterns of coffee grounds are used for predictions.
+In divination and fortune-telling, the patterns of coffee grounds are used for predictions.

+In the home

+Dried used coffee grounds were recommended to fill pincushions.
+Used coffee grounds have other homemade uses in wood staining, air fresheners, and body soap scrubs.

-Other uses
+Agricultural uses

 Initiatives have succeeded using coffee grounds as a substrate for the cultivation of mushrooms (including oyster mushrooms).
 The use of spent coffee grounds in this application has the advantage of the used coffee grounds needing no pre-treatment to be usable as a mushroom substrate.
-Used coffee grounds have other homemade uses in wood staining, air fresheners, and body soap scrubs.
-They may also be used industrially in biogas production or to treat wastewater.
-Bioethanol may also be produced from the sugar content of spent coffee grounds, after it is defatted as a pre-treatment, it is typically hydrolysed by dilute acid.
-In 2021, Gloucestershire-based football club Forest Green Rovers trialled a kit made from 35% used coffee grounds combined with recycled plastic.